Taormina Itinerary: Make the Most of Two Days in Taormina (2025)

 Explore the beaches of Mazzarò and Isola Bella.

-If you’d rather walk down and take your time admiring the view, take the stairway that starts right next to Belvedere di Via Pirandello.
+If you’d rather walk down and take your time admiring the view (and taking photos along the way), you can descend via the stairway that starts right next to Belvedere di Via Pirandello.

 Hike to the Taormina Castle and Chiesa Madonna della Rocca.

-If you can’t visit the castle, stop at the viewpoint next to the church to admire the view and watch the sunset.
+If you don’t want to spend money (10 euro) to visit the castle, you can still stop at the viewpoint next to the church to admire the view and watch the sunset.

 Have dinner and enjoy Taormina by night.